I Will Grow Out of Love

 "Aw, how sweet.
 I wish you were that charming with me."

-I closed my eyes and took several deep breaths before I responded.
-"Must I upgrade you to stalker-status, Mr. Wood?"
+I closed my eyes and took several deep breaths before I responded to the owner of that voice.
+"Must I upgrade you to stalker status, Mr. Wood?"
 I hissed.

-He raised his eyebrows.
+He raised his eyebrows from where he stood within earshot near the end of our aisle.
 "Maybe you should upgrade your own status there, Miss Delacour.
 I have a purpose here."

 I scoffed.
 "Of course you do."